 An important aspect of ancient Greek geography was farmland since farming was very important at that time.
 The Greeks would have their own private space which would consist of land for farming.
 Sometimes the farmland would also be divided among the owners.

-- Mountains: In ancient Greek geography, around 80 percent of the country consisted of hills or mountains and hence this actually made Greece one of the mountainous countries of entire Europe.
+- Mountains: In ancient Greek geography, around 80 per cent of the country consisted of hills or mountains and hence this made Greece one of the mountainous countries of entire Europe.
 If you go to western Greece you will find that it is filled with wetlands and also lakes.
 The central mountain range which is the Pindus has a maximum elevation of around 2,600m. it is also considered the prolongation of the Dinaric Alps.
 The range continues with the Peloponnese along with the islands of Antikythera and Kythera and finally to the island of Crete.

 The central, as well as western ancient Greek geography, is considered to be a sea of high steep peaks which are broken down by canyons and other landscapes which include the Meteora and also the Vikos gorge.
 It is located to the north of Peloponnese covering an area of about 24,000 km,

 This, later on, became the second largest gorge on earth following the Grand Canyon.
-The highest point in ancient Greek geography was Olympus which was around 2,919 meters above the sea level.
+The highest point in ancient Greek geography was Olympus which was around 2,919 meters above sea level.

 Northern Greece was also represented by the Rhodope which was located in the eastern part of Macedonia as well as Thrace.
 The area was covered with thick and vast forests like the famous Dadia.

 The plans would mostly be found in the Eastern part of Thessaly, Thrace and also Central Macedonia.
 Around 80 per cent of the ancient Greek land was covered by vegetation which varies from place to place.
 The variety includes everything ranging from coniferous to Mediterranean type.